helenzhou6/digit-classifier/README.md

 ## Dev

+### Prerequisites
+Needed:
+- Python (v3.9.6)
+- Poetry (`brew install poetry` or see https://python-poetry.org/ to install. v2.1.3 or higher)

+### To run
 To run the python files:
-1. Ensure you have virtualenv installed to activate python virtual env (`pip3 install virtualenv`).
+1. Ensure poetry is using python v3.9.6 (see commands listed: https://python-poetry.org/docs/managing-environments/ - e.g. using `poetry env use 3.9`)
+2. `poetry env activate` to use the poetry virtual environment created
     - (To deactivate virtual env if needed, run `deactivate`)
-2. `python3 -m venv env` and to activate `source env/bin/activate`
-3. `pip install -r requirements.txt` to install project requirements
+3. `poetry install` to install project requirements

-To run front end, run the script: `streamlit run src/app.py` and it will create a localhost URL to view.
+To run front end, run the script: `streamlit run src/digit_classifier/app.py` and it will create a localhost URL to view.

 ---